- Ibiza Properties

 Do I need a mortgage or can I buy outright?

 Many international buyers in Mallorca purchase without a mortgage.
-If you do need financing, Spanish banks do lend to foreign buyers, though non-residents without a Spanish tax status typically receive up to 60% to 70% of the purchase price.
+If you do need financing, Spanish banks do lend to foreign buyers, though non-residents without Spanish tax status typically receive up to 60% to 70% of the purchase price.
 Conditions vary between banks.

 Is now a good time to buy a house in Mallorca?